 Vulnerability management is hard to execute as a continuous process in the long run.
 In huge networks of organizations, the number of devices, software applications, and the vulnerabilities associated with them is multiplying rapidly.
-The complexity of devices and software are always growing.
+The complexity of devices and software is always growing.
 Organizations are put in a tough spot when conducting risk assessment and remediation.
+Here are many vulnerability management best practices, out of which we have mentioned the top 8 practices of vulnerability management.

 An improper vulnerability management program will prove disastrous to an organization’s security.
 Long detection and remediation cycles leave attack surfaces open to exploits, resulting in damaging security breaches.
-To deal with vulnerability management’s growing complexities, a set of best practices helps organizations set a better strategy and approach.
-Here are the 8 best practices of vulnerability management:
+To deal with vulnerability management’s growing complexities, A set of vulnerability management best practices helps organizations set a better strategy and approach.
+Here are the 8 vulnerability management best practices of vulnerability management:

 1. Establish and measure KPIs for vulnerability management